stoodlesz/encrypt_tracks/README_XOR_TEST.md

 - If you select a, you will be view logs, if admin.

 - To add a new song, select b.
 You will be asked to provide the song name, lyrics, and the path to the song file.
-Additionally, you need to enter your username and password to link the song to your account.

 - To modify a song, select c.
 You will be prompted for the song's filename and your username and password for verification.
 After authentication, you can enter the new song filename and lyrics.

 - To delete a song, select d.
-Similar to modification, you will need to enter the song's filename and your username and password to confirm the deletion.
+Similar to modification, you will need to enter the song's filename.
+It will double-check with a y or n request.

 - To view a song, select e.
-Again, enter the song's filename and your username and password to decrypt and view the song's lyrics.

 - To quit the application, select f.